winft/theseus-ship/README.md

 After installation and a system restart the KWinFT binary will execute.
 All configuration, plugins and shell interaction transfer over.

-> :warning: The capability of being a drop-in replacement might get lost in a future release.
-If this happens possible conflicts will be announced in the changelog.

 ## Development
 The [CONTRIBUTING.md](CONTRIBUTING.md) document contains all information on how to get started with: